 - Benefit from an additional 20 hours of tuition with their trainer

-At How-2-Drive we believe we will be producing better driving instructors as a result of these changes.
+At How-2-Drive we believe we will be training better driving instructors as a result of these changes.
 The knock-on benefit is that these ADIs will in turn go on to train safer and more confident drivers.
+The safety of Britain’s roads will improve as a result.

-If you’d like to learn more about becoming a driving instructor, or are already a PDI who’s looking for a better trainer, take a look at our driving instructor training.
+If you’d like to learn more about becoming a driving instructor, or are already a PDI who’s looking for a better trainer, get your free no-obligation driving instructor training guide.